james0zan/Slimmer/Readme.md

     clang++ -flto -g -O0 UnusedLaterLoop.cpp -o UnusedLaterLoop -L../../build/Release+Asserts/lib -lSlimmerRuntime -lpthread -lstdc++ -llz4

 The above compiling command will not only generate an instrumented application but also a set of code information files that will be needed in the analyzing (see [doc/Instrumenting.md](https://github.com/james0zan/Slimmer/tree/master/doc/Instrumenting.md) for more information).

 The folder for reserving these information files will be printed to standard output stream while the compiling.
-In this case, we assume the path to this directory is "Slimmer/123"

 ## Running & Analyzing